About Us

 Letter from our Chapter President

-On behalf of the Gamma Pi Chapter, we would love to welcome you and thank you for taking the time to learn more about Gamma Phi Beta at Minnesota State University, Mankato.
-The Gamma Pi Chapter of Gamma Phi Beta has had a home here in Mankato since 1966.
-We have shared over 50 years of academic excellence, enduring friendships, leadership development, and the joys of sisterhood.
-Gamma Phi Beta is a home away from home for hundreds of women-- both current students and graduated members.
-The organization is not just a place of comfort and love that lasts a lifetime, but also offers academic and personal development support.
+On behalf of the Gamma Pi Chapter, we’re so excited to welcome you and thank you for taking the time to learn more about Gamma Phi Beta at Minnesota State University, Mankato.
+Since 1966, the Gamma Pi Chapter has been a proud part of the Mankato community, sharing over 50 years of academic excellence, lifelong friendships, leadership development, and the true meaning of sisterhood.
+Gamma Phi Beta is a home away from home for hundreds of women both current students and alum.
+More than just a place of comfort and connection, our chapter offers meaningful opportunities for academic and personal growth that last a lifetime.

 Potential members, Alumnae, and fellow sisters, I invite you to explore the website and discover what this sisterhood means to each of us.
 I hope you find just as much joy in this organization as we do.
 Please feel free to contact me with any questions or concerns.
 Gamma Phi Beta is always here for you.